M-ERA-NET-MEDIATE/ds-entities-service/README.md

 pip install -U -e .
 ```

+> **Important**: If using this service locally alongside [DLite](https://github.com/SINTEF/dlite), it is important to note that issues may occur if [NumPy](https://numpy.org) v2 is used.
+> There is no known issues with NumPy v1.
+> This is a registered issue found for DLite v0.5.16.

 ## Run the service

 The service requires a MongoDB server to be running, and the service needs to be able to connect to it.